 • Imposing technology-centric as opposed to customer-centric solutions: Industrial and B2B organizations often engage in “arms races” with competitors to create tools and services like online calculators and benchmarking tools.
 While these kinds of digital offerings demonstrate technical prowess, they don’t help customers solve problems or fulfill their “jobs to be done,”– which are the underlying problems they aim to solve and the reason they choose one product or company over another.
 This is most common in organizations where digital transformation lacks alignment between IT and business leadership on priorities.
 Industrials are especially vulnerable to this error because it is culturally congenial to their ways of thinking and operating.

-To illustrate, a global materials company set a target of “50% of sales online” that is being mandated across all its business units, even though online sales are not important or even beneficial in some of the markets they serve.
-In this circumstance, digital is seen as a set of milestones to fulfill, rather than a means towards a desired end.
+• Imposing digital goals on business units that are disconnected from business impact: Some corporations seek to motivate business units with top-down mandates that fail to reflect the diversity of strategic objectives that might exist within a portfolio, or that work against their interests.
+A global materials company we know of set a target of “50% of sales online” that is being dutifully propagated across all its business units, whether online sales are important or even beneficial in the markets they serve.
+When this happens, digital is seen as a set of milestones to fulfill, rather than a means towards a desired end.

 Creating an Outcomes-Driven Design for Industrial & B2B Digital Transformation